Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="seleniumbinaries"></a>
+#### selenium-binary

-#### Selenium binaries location (only applicable when using the WebInject-Selenium plugin)
+**only applicable when using the WebImblaze-Selenium plugin**

-In order to support Selenium WebInject needs to know where to find the relevant binaries.
+In order to support Selenium WebImblaze needs to know where to find the relevant binaries.

 The binaries locations can be specified through command line options.
 They can also be specified in the config file as follows.